sandinmyjoints/zero-to-node-short/notes.md

 * Hi, thanks for coming.
 * I'm William Bert, a software engineer at SpanishDict.
 * My talk is titled Zero to Node.
-It's a case study of deploying node.js in production based on a project I worked on in August, my first month here.
+It's a case study of deploying node.js in production based on a project I worked on in August, my first month at SpanishDict.
-* This is the lightning version.
+* This is the lightning version--will skim some stuff that will be addressed in subsequent talks.

 ## Slide 2 - Problem